0xfederama/scripts/README.md

-# scripts
+# Scripts
-Simple Python scripts
+Simple Python scripts that I created for personal use (but you can use it too!)